Gary Wagner (DJ): Long Beach Blues Festival

 Wagner served as the host and emcee of the Long Beach Blues Festival from 1994 through 2000.
 The festival was created by Bernie Pearl as a fundraiser for KLON.
 It attracted tens of thousands of attendees over Labor Day weekend on the campus of California State University in Long Beach.
 As emcee, Wagner worked with most of the prominent American blues artists of those years, including Buddy Guy, Etta James, and John Lee Hooker.

 Recognition

 Wagner is a successful fundraiser for non-profit radio.
 He is listed in Who's Who in Los Angeles Radio.
 He is also included in State of the Blues, a photographic essay of blues artists by Jeff Dunas.
 In 2011 Wagner was honored by Long Beach City College for his role in building the student radio station KCTYFM.ORG.
 On November 4, 2014, the Blues Foundation announced Wagner as the winner of the 'Keeping the Blues Alive Award' in the category of public radio.
 The KBAs are awarded by a select panel of blues professionals to those working actively to promote and document the music.
+Wagner was voted among the top five local radio personalities in Los Angeles for two consecutive years in a Los Angeles Times readers' poll.